alexyorke/PurelySharp/README.md

 ## Current Status & Features

-Currently, the analyzer provides the following basic checks:
+Currently, the analyzer provides the following checks:

 1.  **`[EnforcePure]` Attribute:** A custom attribute (`PurelySharp.Attributes.EnforcePureAttribute`) to mark methods that are intended to be pure.
-2.  **PS0002: Purity Not Verified:** If a method is marked with `[EnforcePure]` and has an implementation (a method body `{...}` or an expression body `=> ...`), the analyzer reports diagnostic `PS0002`.
+2.  **PS0002: Purity Not Verified:** If a method is marked with `[EnforcePure]` and the internal analysis engine cannot determine it to be pure based on the currently implemented rules (see below), it reports diagnostic `PS0002`.
-    - **What PS0002 Means:** This diagnostic signifies that the method is _intended_ to be pure and _has code_, but the detailed analysis rules to actually _verify_ its purity (e.g., checking for I/O, state modification, impure calls) **have not been implemented yet**.
-It serves as a placeholder indicating that purity analysis is required for this method once the rules are built.
-Abstract, partial, or extern methods without implementation bodies are ignored.
 3.  **PS0003: Misplaced Attribute:** If the `[EnforcePure]` attribute is applied to any declaration _other than_ a method (e.g., class, struct, field, property, event, parameter), the analyzer reports diagnostic `PS0003`.
+4.  **PS0004: Missing Attribute:** If a method is _not_ marked with `[EnforcePure]` but the analysis engine determines it _is_ likely pure based on the currently implemented rules, it reports diagnostic `PS0004` as a suggestion.
+5.  **Basic Purity Analysis:** A limited analysis engine (`PurityAnalysisEngine`) attempts to verify the purity of methods.
+It checks for:
+    - Known impure operations (e.g., some I/O, `DateTime.Now`, field assignments).
+    - Purity of invoked methods (recursive check with cycle detection).
+    - Purity of expressions (constants, parameters, `static readonly` fields, basic operators, etc.).
+    - Purity of basic statements (local declarations, return, simple expression statements).

-**Features NOT Currently Implemented (but planned):**
+**Features NOT Currently Implemented in Detail (or planned):**

-- **Detailed analysis of method bodies to detect specific impurities.** This is the core planned feature and is not yet started.
+- **Comprehensive analysis of method bodies.** While basic analysis exists, many C# features and control flow structures are not yet handled (e.g., `if`, loops, `try`, `using`, `async`/`await`, LINQ, complex assignments, most framework methods).
 - Code fixes for reported diagnostics.
 - Configuration options.
 - Support for other attributes (like `[AllowSynchronization]`).
-- Analysis of constructors, delegates, etc.
+- Detailed analysis of constructors, delegates, properties, indexers, etc.

 ## How It Works